JackBracken/dotfiles/README.md

 # My dotfiles

-A collection of my dotfiles that'll be updated as I'm assed.
+Various dotfiles that I think may be handy to hang on to.
+Updated infrequently.